jgithubs/jsplayarea/sw-development.md

 ## Development

 The development portion of the project is the writing of a series of python and bash scripts.
-A series of software was install that reads the RFID tag, plays pictures, plays audio.
+A [series of software](hw-project.md) was install that reads the RFID tag, plays pictures, plays audio, etc.
 The script binds all the software together to associate RFID tags with pictures and music.

 There exists two sets of hardware.
 One hardware is simply to test the installation and write the scripts.
-The second set of hardware is for the Maker Camp.
+The second set of hardware is for the Maker Camp for the students.
+What needs to happen is to bring down the scripts into the Raspberry Pi.

 A series of developed files are packaged into tar files (similar to zip files).
 These files are transfer to the second set of hardware and unpackaged.
-The transfer of the file can be done by copying it to the USB stick or transfer it over using FTP.
+The transfer of the file can be done by copying it to the USB stick, transfer it over using FTP, or downloading it into the Raspberry Pi through GitHub.
 These sections describe how to package and unpackage the python and bash scripts.

 ## Backup using tar files

 Tar files are frequently used in linux like systems.
 Raspberry Pi is linux like.
+The 'tar' software is

-Create and display a tar file with a single file.
+Create a tar file with a single file.
 Display the content of the tar file.
 ```
 pi> echo "hello" > readme1.txt
 pi> tar -cf x.tar readme1.txt